 Joan and Tom have been married for many years.
-There is an ease to their relationship which only comes from spending a life time together and a depth of love which expresses itself through tenderness and humour in equal part.
-When Joan is unexpectedly diagnosed with breast cancer, the course of her treatment shines a light on their relationship as they are faced with the challenges that lie ahead and the prospect of what might happen if something were to happen to Joan.
-ORDINARY LOVE is a story about love, survival and the epic questions life throws at each and every one of us.
+There is an ease to their relationship which comes from spending a lifetime together, a depth of love which expresses itself through tenderness and humour.
+When Joan is diagnosed with breast cancer, the course of her treatment shines a light on their relationship; they are faced with the challenges of what might happen.
+ORDINARY LOVE is a story about love, survival, and epic questions about life.

 Was this review helpful to you?

 | Report this